Craigzyc/mysqlsyncr/README.md

 # MySQLSyncr

+Warning: Please be careful when using this tool.
+It is still in development and may not be fully stable.
+Test on a development database before using on production.

 MySQLSyncr is a command-line tool for managing and comparing MySQL database structures with JSON dumps.
 It allows users to dump the database structure, compare it with existing JSON files, and update the database based on those JSON definitions.

 ## Table of Contents